|08 Sep - 19 Sep|

 Today enjoy a full day sightseeing in Pyongyang.
 The itinerary will be flexible, but is scheduled at this time to include a walk in Moranbong (the main city park) and to take in the Monument to the Foundation of the Workers’ Party of Korea, Pyongyang Cultural Exhibition Hall and the Juche Tower.
 The Juche Tower is a symbol of the Juche Idea (national self reliance, literally “Master of one’s self”) penned by Kim Il Sung.
 Those who wish can pay a small fee (5 Euros at current) and be whisked via a lift to the top of the tower for spectacular views over the city.
 We expect to have lunch today in the Ansan Restaurant— another of our favourite restaurants in Pyongyang.
 (B/L/D)

-Today is an important national holiday, and as such we anticipate various special events and celebrations, and a general jovial atmosphere across the city.
+Today is the 72nd anniversary of the foundation of the DPR Korea, an important national holiday, and as such we anticipate various special events and celebrations, and a general jovial atmosphere across the city.
 Celebrations / events in Korea are normally not known until the 11th hour, and we have thus today factored plenty of spare time / flexibility – allowing the group the best chance of seeing any events and getting the most out of the day.
 All meals will of course be included, and your guides will do their utmost to ensure you will see as much as is permitted on this special day.
 Local fees will be payable to attend any special events.
 At this time of year common events are mass dances in the main city squares, together with commemorative opera/circus performances.

 Enjoy a further full day in Pyongyang, starting with a walk in the city centre from the exterior of the Pyongyang Grand Theatre to Kim Il Sung Square and then onto the Foreign Language Bookshop, a good spot to pick up a wide range of publications, postcards and the like.
 From here pop into the Vienna Coffee Shop to relax over a hot drink (at your own expense) before heading to the Mansudae Fountain Park.
 From the fountain park ascend Mansu Hill to visit the Mansudae Grand Monument, the centre piece of which are the spectacular 20-metre tall bronze statues of Kim Il Sung and Kim Jong Il.
 Here, millions of Koreans visit annually to pay their respects to the leaders, and the group will be expected to lay a wreath of flowers at the foot of the monument before bowing in unison before it (flowers purchased locally for a small fee).
 We will also see the nearby Chollima Monument.
 After lunch in a nearby restaurant visit the Grand People’s Study House — the national library and a major centre of learning.
 The view from the upper balcony of the study house affords a commanding panorama over Kim Il Sung Square and central Pyongyang.
 Pushing on head underground for a journey on the impressive Pyongyang Metro, travelling one stop from Puhung to Yonggwang (arguably the two most impressive stations) before pressing on four stops to the recently refurbished Kaeson Station.
 At Kaeson surface beside the Arch of Triumph, 10 metres higher than its Parisian counterpart; for a small fee it is possible to ascend (by lift and then foot) to a viewing platform near the top of the arch—from where you will have a good view over north central Pyongyang, including a number of buildings such as the TV Tower & Kim Il Sung Stadium.
 End the day with a walk in Ryomyong New Town, a new high-rise residential district, and have dinner in Ryomyong also before returning to your hotel after another busy day of sightseeing.
 (B/L/D)